Archie735/resource-group-storage-container/README.md

 <h3 align="center"> 3.
 How to create a container </h3>

+            A standard package of software—known as a container—bundles an application’s code together with the related configuration files and libraries, and with the dependencies required for the app to run.

 - On your storage account, under data storage, click on containers

 <img src=https://github.com/Archie735/resource-group-storage-container/assets/150314129/144ab184-a45a-43eb-bf08-c2210cf61033 width="20%" height="auto" alt="location of container"/>

 - Click new containers
 - Name the container then click Create
+- Now you have created a container 😄